LaurenceGA/arm/README.md

 ```

 ## Operator precedence
-The language support a detailde operator precedence heirachy including not only useful precedence, but also associativity.
+The language supports a detailed operator precedence heirachy including not only precedence, but also associativity.
 The breakdown is as follows:

 | Operator  | Description          | Associativity |
 | --------- | -------------------- | ------------- |